MythicalGames/ivi-sdk-cpp/README.md

 * Heavy reliance on `C++11` semantics, including RVO / NRVO, lambda calculus, move semantics, aggregate initialization, and implicit member construction/destruction ordering
 * Avoidance of `C++11` language / library features that are known to be deprecated in subsequent / future language standards.
 * The boilerplate gRPC calls have been hidden away in some moderately complex class and function templates, start with `ivi-client-t.h` if you are curious about the inner workings.
-* Virtual inheritance is entirely avoided in IVI classes, except where mandated by dependency interfaces.